Manny Smith: Wrexham

 On 5 August 2014, he signed with Conference Premier side Wrexham.
 The 25-year-old centre-back joined the Dragons on a one-year deal after impressing on trial.
 Smith played in every minute of Wrexham's 61 league and cup games with 1 goal, the opening goal in the 3–1 win over Maidstone in the FA Cup 2nd round, in the 2014–15 season as his performances earned him the club's Player of the Season award.

 Smith signed a new one-year deal with Wrexham after the 2014–15 season, keeping him at the Red Dragons for the 2015–16 season.
 He played in his 100th career appearance for Wrexham, as the beat Cross-border rivals Chester, 3–0 at the Racecourse.

 Gateshead

 Smith was released by Wrexham at the end of the 2015–16 season, and signed a two-year contract with another National League club, Gateshead.

 Return to Wrexham

-On 7 June 2017, Smith returned to Wrexham after cancelling his contract with Gateshead due to personal reasons.
+On 7 June 2017, Smith returned to Wrexham after cancelling his contract with Gateshead for personal reasons.
 During the 2017–18 season, Smith was a key player in Wrexham's all-time best defensive record, which earned him a spot in the National League team of the season.

 On 14 January 2020, Smith announced his retirement after being unable to overcome a serious knee injury.